UEABIO/physalia-R-course-2023/book/_main.md

 <img src="05-tidyverse_files/figure-html/unnamed-chunk-77-1.png" width="100%" style="display: block; margin: auto;" />
 </div></div></div>

-In the example below I have used `enquo` to enable conversion to character strings, this means all of the function arguments can be provided without "quotes".
+Try substituting in `quo_name(enquo(filter_condition))`.
+To return a character string that represents your filter condition.
+In the example below I have used `quo_name(enquo())` to enable conversion to character strings, this means all of the function arguments can be provided without "quotes".

 <button id="displayTextunnamed-chunk-73" onclick="javascript:toggle('unnamed-chunk-73');">Show Solution</button>